Soojin-Lee0819/Computational-Artwork/Final Project/journal.md

 ## 21 April 2021
 ##### day-9

-Installing ornaments to arduino.
+Today I finally installed ornaments to Arduino.
 I added a map and the spinning wheel to the arduino.

 Positioning lights to the map was challenging.
 I had to crook the legs of the LED lights to adjust the angle and the position of the light.